okeeffed/developer-notes/manual/Kubernetes/Microservices.md

 Now, if we apply this virtual service to the service mesh, then based on whether we pass the "end-user" header or not, we will hit either v1 or v2!

+We can test by running `curl loadbalanceraddress.domain.com -H "host: hello.example.com"`

 ## 7.4 Canary deployments

 Canary deployments basically want routing mainly to the first version, but we also want some A/B testing to have version 2 having a 10% weight.